How to Copy and Paste on a MacBook

 If you’re using Apple’s Magic Mouse but it doesn’t do what’s described above, check out this article on fixing Magic Mouse issues.

 How to copy and paste using a trackpad

-If you have a MacBook Pro or MacBook Air and don't have a physical mouse, you still can copy and paste with a trackpad (also called a touchpad).
-All you need to know is how to right-click on a Mac without a mouse.
+If you have a MacBook Air or MacBook Pro and don't have a Magic Mouse or a regular one, you still can copy and paste with a trackpad (also called a touchpad).
+All that’s needed is how to right-click on a Mac without a mouse.